Established in 2003, the "Florida Frontier Guard" is an unincorporated association of independent

 US Army as adopted in 1825 and in force through 1837.

-As of the same date, the FFG will employ Scott's Infantry Tactics (1835) as our common infantry drill.
+As of the same date, the FFG employs Scott's Infantry Tactics (1835) as our common infantry drill

 There are no membership dues.
 Members must merely equip themselves as 1830s persons, and engage in the process